Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: The energy space and the linear propagator

-\begin{remark} System \eqref{eq:NLS} is closely related to the QHD system with non-trivial far-field.
+The statement of Lemma \ref{lem:identification Eb} follows. \end{proof} \begin{remark} System \eqref{eq:NLS} is closely related to the QHD system with non-trivial far-field.
 In a reminiscent analysis, the regularity and integrability properties of its unknowns $(\rho,J)$ corresponding to the mass density $\rho=|\psi|^2$ and momentum density $J=\IM(\overline{\psi}\nabla\psi)$ are then captured in terms of Orlicz spaces, see \cite{AHMZ} and \cite[Chapter 2]{H} as well as \cite{AHM18,HAIMS} for the respective uniform bounds for solutions to the quantum Navier-Stokes equations, a viscous regularization of the QHD system. \end{remark}